jeykang/GANs_for_spiking_time_series/README.md

 # WGAN-GP (TF2)

 ## Description
 Reimplementation of HitLuca (Luca Simonetto)'s Master's thesis project in Tensorflow 2.
+(First described in https://esc.fnwi.uva.nl/thesis/centraal/files/f1376208007.pdf)

+Warning: I do not have access to a GPU server, and as such my only available method for testing is through Tensorflow.
+As such, I am unable to replicate the testing conditions from the original paper.

 Current progress: